 The routine SULIMB sets up a limb group table (defined and stored in module YOMLIMB), for each satellite, sensor, and codetype, along the lines of the satellite group table set up in SURAD.
 Limb radiances are treated together with GPS radio occultation observations here.
-SULIMB calls the routine RTL_SETUP which includes the interface routine to the satrad library to read the RTLIMB coefficient files.
+SULIMB calls the routine RTL\SETUP which includes the interface routine to the satrad library to read the RTLIMB coefficient files.
 Note that in contrast to the setup for nadir radiances, the code is set up to use fixed pressure levels, reference and limit profiles that are specific to the RT-coefficient files.
 This information is stored in the limb group table.
-RTL_SETUP also reads a channel selection file into the channel selection structure Y_LIMB_CHAN_SEL in the module YOMLIMB.
+RTL\SETUP also reads a channel selection file into the channel selection structure Y\LIMB\CHAN\SEL in the module YOMLIMB.
 Observation errors and constant, channel-specific biases are also read here from auxillary files and stored in dedicated variables YOMLIMB.

-Setting of observation errors and biases and screening of clear-sky limb radiances is performed from HRETR in the routines RTL_OBERROR and RTL_SCREEN.
-The latter applies the channel selection previously stored in Y_LIMB_CHAN_SEL in module YOMLIMB, and it performs cloud screening.
+Setting of observation errors and biases and screening of clear-sky limb radiances is performed from HRETR in the routines RTL\OBERROR and RTL\SCREEN.
+The latter applies the channel selection previously stored in Y\LIMB\CHAN\SEL in module YOMLIMB, and it performs cloud screening.

 The actual assimilation happens in the routine HOP and its tangent linear and adjoint.
-HOP calls the routine RTL_HOP_1D which performs the following tasks: it interpolates the model profiles in the vertical to the fixed pressure levels (using the standard interpolation routines), does a simple extrapolation above the model top if required (based on a fixed mesospheric lapse rate for temperature, and holding humidity or ozone constant), and it checks the model profiles against the validity limits provided with the RTLIMB coefficient file.
-Finally, RTL_HOP_1D calls RTLIMB_HAT to enter the satrad library and perform the radiance computations.
+HOP calls the routine RTL\HOP\1D which performs the following tasks: it interpolates the model profiles in the vertical to the fixed pressure levels (using the standard interpolation routines), does a simple extrapolation above the model top if required (based on a fixed mesospheric lapse rate for temperature, and holding humidity or ozone constant), and it checks the model profiles against the validity limits provided with the RTLIMB coefficient file.
+Finally, RTL\HOP\1D calls RTLIMB\HAT to enter the satrad library and perform the radiance computations.

-The routine RTL_HOP_1D is used when local horizontal homogeneity is to be assumed for the radiative transfer computations.
+The routine RTL\HOP\1D is used when local horizontal homogeneity is to be assumed for the radiative transfer computations.
 Alternatively, the radiative transfer computations can take the horizontal structure in the limb-viewing plane into account by providing a series of profiles covering the limb-viewing plane.
-In this case, profiles provided by PREINT2D are used, and the routine RTL_HOP_2D is called from HOP instead of RTL_HOP_1D.
-The 2d facility is switched on by specifying NOBSPROFS(10) > 1 for obstype 10 in the namelist NAMNPROF.
+In this case, profiles provided by PREINT2D are used, and the routine RTL\HOP\2D is called from HOP instead of RTL\HOP\1D.
+The two-dimensional facility is switched on by specifying NOBSPROFS(10) > 1 for obstype 10 in the namelist NAMNPROF.
 Note that this means GPS radio occulation bending angles present in the assimilation will also take horizontal structure into account.

-5.7 OTHER SATELLITE OBSERVATION OPERATORS
+5.8 OTHER SATELLITE OBSERVATION OPERATORS